mwt/inteq/README.md

 # Solve Volterra and Fredholm integral equations

-This package estimates Volterra and Fredholm integral equations.
+This Python package estimates Volterra and Fredholm integral equations using known techniques.

 ## Volterra